Why should I file my taxes on time?

 When do I have to file my return?

-If you’re self-employed, your deadline to file is June 15, 2021.
-Keep in mind that if you owe federal taxes, your payment is still due on April 30, 2021.
-If you’re a Québec resident who owes the provincial government money this year, the deadline to pay your balance is May 31, 2021.
-This means Revenu Québec will not add interest to the amount you owe until June 1, 2021.
+If you’re self-employed, your deadline to file is June 15, 2022.
+Keep in mind that if you owe federal taxes, your payment is would due on May 2, 2022.
+If you’re a Québec resident who owes the provincial government money this year, the deadline to pay your balance is May 2, 2022.
+This means Revenu Québec will not add interest to the amount you owe until May 3, 2022.

-If you and your spouse are preparing your returns together and only one of you is self-employed, you can still file both returns by June 15, 2021 as long as any balance owing is paid by April 30, 2021 (or May 31, if you’re Québec residents).
+If you and your spouse are preparing your returns together and only one of you is self-employed, you can still file both returns by June 15, 2022 as long as any balance owing is paid by May 2, 2022.

 Is tax relief available?